 The tenzir-app

-client is used for logging into the Tenzir Platform in the web
+client handles logging into the Tenzir Platform in the web

 browser.